kevmo/testing-ruby/README.md

 # testing-ruby
 Testing software, mostly using Ruby.
 Initially started as a companion repo to  Effective Testing with RSpec 3.

+## Starting a project with RSpec

+bundle init
+gemrat rspec coderay rack-test sinatra

+Use `bundle exec` to make sure you're using the exact library versions you're expecting

+bundle exec rspec --init

 ## Kinds of Tests

 * _Acceptance_: Does the whole system work?
 Useful for big refactors.
 These increase your ability to refactor application logic.
 End-to-end testing provide the best refactoring support.
 "Because they use your code's public interfaces, they don't depend on implementation details."